shakhovak/Study-projects-in-Uni/README.md

 # <center>This repository is for the training projects during my studies in the university!</center>

-It includes topics related to:
+It includes topics related to NLP, general ML tasks like recommendation systems, time series